Jaundice

 In normal adults, the bilirubin is present in two forms - conjugated bilirubin and unconjugated bilirubin.

-The conjugated bilirubin is formed by the liver cells by reacting it with Glucoronic acid.
+The conjugated bilirubin is formed by the liver cells by reacting it with Glucuronic acid.
 In the laboratory, it is detected by a test called Direct Acting Bilirubin.
-The most of the bilirubin in the blood under normal condition is conjugated direct acting bilirubin.
-A small amount of bilirubin in the blood is unconjugated and is detected in the lab by adding alcohol, and the test for this reason is called indirect acting bilirubin.
+The majority of the bilirubin in the blood under normal conditions is conjugated, direct acting bilirubin.
+A small amount of bilirubin in the blood is resent as unconjugated and is detected in the lab by adding alcohol, and the test, for this reason, is called indirect acting bilirubin.

-Breakdown of hemoglobin produces bilirubin but not in every instance jaundice happens – development of jaundice depends on degree and duration of hemolysis and functional status of the liver and Kidneys.
+Breakdown of hemoglobin produces bilirubin but not in every instance jaundice happens – the development of jaundice depends on the degree and duration of hemolysis and the functional status of the liver and Kidneys.

 Cause of jaundice: